ekraka/SSnet/SSnet_in_Action/README.md

 pdb_file_GRAD.pdb

-The heatmap is wriiten as b-factor
+The heatmap is written as b-factor

 To visualize in pymol type the following command after loading the pdb: